blackstork-io/fabric/docs/language/context.md

 ---
 title: Evaluation Context
-description: Learn about the evaluation context, the shared data structure that holds data available for the blocks the Fabric configuration language files.
+description: Learn about the evaluation context, the data structure that during rendering holds data available for the Fabric template blocks.
 type: docs
 weight: 45
 ---